-- If you are beginner then you should castle early on in the game within first 5-10 moves.
+- If you are a beginner then you should castle early on in the game within the first 5-10 moves.

 - If your opponent hasn’t castled yet, try to attack the king.

-- After you castle, keep your castle position safe.
+- After your castle, keep your castle position safe.

 So finally I only want to say, Keep your mind open and play the game!